mschollmeier/BraggCalculator/README.md

 [![License](https://img.shields.io/github/license/mschollmeier/BraggCalculator?style=plastic)](https://github.com/mschollmeier/BraggCalculator/LICENSE.txt)

 # What is BraggCalculator?
-BraggCalculator, is a simple, GUI-based tool to quickly evaluate the [Bragg equation](https://en.wikipedia.org/wiki/Bragg's_law) for x-ray reflection:<br><br>
+BraggCalculator is a simple, GUI-based tool to quickly evaluate the [Bragg equation](https://en.wikipedia.org/wiki/Bragg's_law) for x-ray reflection:<br><br>
 *m*&lambda; = 2*d* sin &theta;<br>

 where *m* is the order of reflection, &lambda; the x-ray wavelength, *d* the lattice spacing of the crystal, and &theta; the angle of incidence with respect to the surface.